 Emily Vizzo is a writer, editor and educator whose work has appeared in FIELD, Blackbird, jubilat, North American Review, The Los Angeles Times, Next American City and other publications.
 She previously covered Congress for the Scripps Howard News Service in Washington, D.C., and has written extensively on topics including the San Diego biotech industry, corporate social justice, surf, the arts, education, business, and health.

 Emily served as Assistant Managing Editor with Drunken Boat journal, and volunteered with VIDA, Poetry International, Hunger Mountain and Writers Resist Los Angeles.
 Her essay, "A Personal History of Dirt," was honored as a notable essay in Best American Essays 2013, and she was selected for inclusion within Best New Poets 2015.
-Her poems have been nominated for Best of the Net in 2015 and 2016, and, with Curtis Bauer, she has published translations from Spanish on the respected From the Fishouse website.
+Her poems have been nominated for Best of the Net in 2015, 2016, and 2017.
+With Curtis Bauer, she has published translations from Spanish on the respected From the Fishouse website.

 Chimamanda Ngozi Adichie, Americanah

 Peter Heller, The Dog Stars